ModelTC/Qwen-Image-Lightning/performance_report/README.md

 ### 2. Text Rendering

-Statistical analysis reveals performance differentiation primarily manifests in `challenging test cases`, particularly those involving dense small text rendering.
+Performance differences primarily appear in challenging test cases in `challenging test cases`, particularly those involving dense small text rendering.
 The `NFE4` exhibits elevated failure rates compared to `NFE8` and `NFE100` when processing complex textual elements within generated images.

 **Table 2** presents a comparison of complex, dense text rendering among the three model.
 Results indicate that `NFE100` achieves the highest accuracy, whereas `NFE4` exhibits a greater frequency of typographical errors.
 In this example, NFE4 outputs the phrase "自动布局" twice and appends an extra "2".